δ in Dementia Clinical Trials (δND)

 Detailed Description

-Study Description: This is a double-blind assignment open label clinical trial to test novel approaches to clinical trial methods.
+Study Description: This is a double-blind assignment clinical study to test novel approaches to clinical trial methods.
 1) The study team will pre-select cases most likely to benefit from adipokine modulation by a telephone assessment.
 2) The study team will pre-select subjects with clinical and preclinical dementia most likely to respond to therapy.
 3) The study team will test the drug donepezil's effect on dementia severity, in predicted responders and non-responders, as measured by a latent dementia phenotype "δ' and 4) test a latent Adipokines biomarker construct as a mediator of their association in the predicted responders.

 Objectives: